woniland/ski_jump/instructions/3-Programmer.md

 $ python src/generate.py
 ```

-### Action plan

-1. Complete the implementation for the `SkiJump` class.
-1. Check your implementation using the available unit tests and write the missing ones.
-1. Complete the dataset generation script in `src/generate.py`.
+**Step 3:** Complete the dataset generation script in `src/generate.py`.

-_Hint_: It often makes sense to do Step 1 & 2 in parallel.
-This way it could e.g. make sense to just put the implementation of the trajectory into one branch.
+Generate some new theories, then generate a new dataset (from that), and then put them into
+the `data/` folder for the Engineer.